On the automorphism group of non-necessarily normal affine toric varieties

 \subsection{Affine toric variety}

-A (split) algebraic torus $T$ is an algebraic group isomorphic to $\GM^n$ where $n$ is a non negative integer.
-There are two mutually dual free abelian group of rank $n$ canonically associated to $T$ given, namely, the character lattice $M=\homo(T,\GM)$ and the 1-parameter subgroup lattice $N=\homo(\GM,T)$ where the duality pairing is given by $(m,u)\mapsto k$ where $k$ is the unique integer such that $m\circ u(t)=t^k$.
+A (split) algebraic torus $T$ is an algebraic group isomorphic to $\GM^n$ where $n$ is a non-negative integer.
+There are two mutually dual free abelian groups of rank $n$ canonically associated to $T$, namely, the character lattice $M=\homo(T,\GM)$ and the 1-parameter subgroup lattice $N=\homo(\GM,T)$ with the duality pairing given by $(m,u)\mapsto k$ where $k$ is the unique integer such that $m\circ u(t)=t^k$.
 It is customary to regard $M$ and $N$ as abstract groups with additive notation and to denote the duality pairing by $\la m,u\ra=u(m)$.
 This yields that the algebra of regular functions of $T$ corresponds to $\KK[M]$ and the character associated to $m\in M$ corresponds to $\chi^m$.

-An affine toric variety is an irreducible affine algebraic variety $X$ containing a torus $T$ as a Zariski open subset such that the action of $T$ on itself extends to an algebraic action of $T$ on $X$.
-Remark that, following \cite{cox2011toric}, so we do not assume normality unlike other authors, see, e.g., \cite{oda1983convex,fulton1993introduction}.
-The category of affine toric varieties is dual with the opposite category of affine monoids $S$.
-To obtain the correspondence between objects, if $S$ is an affine monoid, the algebraic affine variety $X_S=\spec(\KK[S])$ associated is affine toric variety and the acting torus is $T=\spec(\KK[M])$, where $M=M_S$.
-As for the other direction, Let $X$ be an affine toric variety with acting torus $T$.
-The dominant inclusion $T\subset X$ provides us with a surjective $\KK[X]\subset \KK[M]$ homomorphism and the affine monoid $S_X$ associated to $X$ is the monoid $\{m\in M\mid \chi^m\in\KK[X]\}$.
+An affine toric variety is an irreducible affine algebraic variety $X$ containing a torus $T$ as a Zariski open subset such that the action of $T$ on itself by translation extends to an algebraic action of $T$ on $X$.
+Remark that, following \cite{cox2011toric}, we do not assume normality unlike other authors, see, e.g., \cite{oda1983convex,fulton1993introduction}.
+The category of affine toric varieties is dual with the category of affine monoids $S$.
+To obtain the correspondence between objects, if $S$ is an affine monoid, the affine algebraic variety $X_S=\spec(\KK[S])$ is toric with acting torus $T=\spec(\KK[M])$, where $M=M_S$.
+As for the other direction, let $X$ be an affine toric variety with acting torus $T$.
+The dominant inclusion $T\subset X$ provides us with an injective homomorphism $\KK[X]\hookrightarrow \KK[M]$ and the affine monoid $S_X$ associated to $X$ is the monoid $\{m\in M\mid \chi^m\in\KK[X]\}$.